 This course is intended for third- and fourth-year students interested in application of advanced management practices intended to strategically position the agricultural business for long-term profitability and continuation.
 Case study analysis and real-life businesses will be used as students explore situational analysis for strengths and weaknesses to make consultative recommendations for the future direction of contemporary agricultural businesses.
-Prerequisites: AGBU 241 or AGBU 245/245X and AGBU 242/242X.
-[Fall] Applied Learning [3 credits] Contact hours: 3
+Prerequisites: AGBU 104, AGBU 207/207X, AGBU 141/141X and AGBU 242/242X.
+[Fall] [3 credits] [3 contact hour(s)]